 Please bring the following with you to the DMV:

-Getting your license plates replaced differs significantly in each county in the state of Hawaii.
-You should contact the DMV for up-to-date details.
+The process for getting your license plates replaced differs in each county in the state of Hawaii.
+You should contact your county’s DMV for up-to-date details.

 Fees for License Plates in Hawaii